Key discussions on environmental sustainability and global justice specific to Caribbean concerns.

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Jacqueline Bishop is a writer, visual artist and scholar born in Jamaica who now lives in the United States, where she is a professor in the school of Liberal Studies at New York University.
+Jacqueline Bishop is a writer, visual artist, and scholar.
+From Jamaica, she now lives in the United States, where she is professor in the School of Liberal Studies at New York University.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.